HOW TO ADOPT THE PRINCIPLES OF SWEDISH DESIGN IN YOUR HOME

 Many homeowners in the UK are now embracing the Swedish style and ethos in the homes they create, often working with package home companies in the UK to create their own Scandinavian inspired, energy efficient homes.

-Some of the Scandinavian design principles are highlighted in this item on the Real Homes website, that explores Scandinavian room designs: https://www.realhomes.com/design/cosy-scandi-room-design-ideas
+Some of the Scandinavian design principles are highlighted in this item on the Real Homes website, that explores Scandinavian room designs: https://www.realhomes.com/design/cosy-scandi-room-design-ideas, and this article from Land of Rugs: 25 interior updates to create a modern scandi style.

 HOW TO ADOPT A SCANDINAVIAN STYLE IN YOUR HOME